The fixedClasses Statement

 The remainder of this page is organized into the following sections.

-Put a little less formally (with mandatory components in bold), the syntax for a class exclusion parameter is:
+Put informally (with mandatory components in bold), the syntax for a class exclusion parameter is:

 For a class to be treated as a fixed class, all of the following must be true: